Breaking The Barriers of ADHD Paralysis

 It can feel like being mentally frozen and/or unable to move forward.

-You might find yourself pacing back and forth trying to get something done while feeling like you need to do everything all at once...and probably forgetting to do the first thing.
+You might find yourself pacing back and forth trying to get something done while feeling like you need to do everything all at once.

 It’s no wonder we might feel tired all of the time!
-Using up excessive energy against what feels like a glitch in the brain.
+We can use up excessive energy against what feels like a glitch in the brain.

 ADHD paralysis is primarily caused by impairments in executive functions like planning and organization, common in individuals with ADHD.